 College for Women | School of Humanities, Arts, and Sciences

 Drawn to words and big ideas?
-As a St. Kate’s English major, you’ll study literature that will move you and great writers who will inspire you.
-This program will teach you to express yourself articulately and think critically, exploring diverse aesthetic, linguistic, and cultural traditions in global contexts of social justice.
+As an English major, you’ll study literature that will move you and great writers who will inspire you.
+Offered on our St. Paul, Minnesota campus, St. Kate's English program will teach you to express yourself articulately and think critically, exploring diverse aesthetic, linguistic, and cultural traditions in global contexts of social justice.